paycheckcash/paycheckcash/README.md

 Current Seed node addresses and mining instructions
 ---------------------------------------------------
-In paycheck cash core configuration add the following to sync and mine:
+In paycheck cash core configuration file paycheckcash.conf add the following to sync and mine:

 server=1